 Jennifer Felder, Ph.D

-Jennifer N. Felder, Ph.D., is a postdoctoral fellow in the UCSF Preterm Birth Initiative and the Psychology and Medicine training program.
+Jennifer N. Felder, Ph.D., is a postdoctoral research fellow in the UCSF Department of Psychiatry.
+Her work focuses on developing, evaluating, and disseminating interventions to promote mental health during pregnancy and postpartum.
 Dr. Felder completed her Ph.D. in clinical psychology at University of Colorado Boulder, and her clinical internship at Duke University Medical Center.
-Dr. Felder is passionate about improving the mental health and well-being of pregnant and postpartum women by developing effective treatments and increasing access to care.
-Her previous research has examined online and in-person mindfulness programs to prevent depression in pregnancy.

 Elissa Epel, Ph.D